ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 **The books I read weren't in vain**, I gained something of value from each of them.

+The books I read weren't in vain, I gained something of value from each of them.
 I had more wholesome things in my life, but the motivation bug was still there.
 I still was watching a lot of political YouTube.

+I didn't realise at the time that **all of it** was still **horribly wrong**.

+Because, I still felt like I was **punched in the gut**, when I needed to do something, outside of watching YouTube 😭.

 ## A New Hope